Jelmer0314school/yaeger-tutorial/docs/level.md

-![Edit](images/edit.png) Create a new Class `StartButton` that extends `TextEntity` and place it in the package `com.github.hanyaeger.tutorial.entities.buttons`.
+![Edit](images/edit.png) Create a new Class `StartButton` that extends `TextEntity` and place it in the package `com.github.hanyaeger.game.entities.buttons`.
 Use the following constructor:

 ```java
 public StartButton(Coordinate2D initialLocation){